oicr-gsi/shesmu/docs/guided-meditations.md

 - `Form` _entry1_[`,` _entry2_ ...] `Then` _step_
 Allows collecting information from the user and then proceed to the next step with that information available. _step_ is a list of displays followed by another step.
-For details on the form entires, see the next section.
+For details on the form entries, see the next section.

-#### Form Entires
+#### Form Entries
 To collect data from the user, a form entry will display a prompt that is stored in a variable.

 - _name_ `=` _type_ `With Label` _labelexpr_